-F and E were hands down the funnest couple this year.
+F and E were hands down the memorable couples this year.
 They were down for the party from the very beginning—this, mixed with their excellent taste, made it one of the most unique and memorable weddings I’ve ever planned.

 How they met

-F after a night partying on the town was walking down high street with some friends when she spotted a cute guy hanging out on the side of the street.
-She went up to him…one thing lead to another and a first kiss followed.
+F after a night partying in London town was walking down high street with some friends when she spotted a cute guy hanging out on the side of the street.
+She went up to him…one thing leads to another and a first kiss followed.
 It must have been electrifying because the two have been inseparable for the last 10 years.
-F’s Italian heritage and E’s taste for all things Italian made Tuscany their choice to tie the knot.
+F’s Italian heritage and E’s taste for all things Italian made Tuscany their ideal choice to tie the knot.

 The dress was made by Nepalese/English designer Sanyukta Shrestha.
-She is dedicated to ethical designs, in fact her motto is “Love green-believe in ethics”…this fits perfectly with our goals at Tuscan Wedding.
-The dress flattered F’s full figured bust in antique white.
-Her look was complemented with a stunning pair of rhinestoned chandelier earrings by Christie Nicolaides.
+She is dedicated to ethical designs, in fact, her motto is “Love green-believe in ethics”…this fits perfectly with our goals at Tuscan Wedding.
+The dress flattered F’s full-figured bust in antique white.
+Her look was complemented with a stunning pair of rhinestone chandelier earrings by Christie Nicolaides.
 Sophia Webster designed her gold healed slippers.
-The look was classic, elegant and boho at the same time.
+The look was classic, elegant, and boho at the same time.

 I don’t normally post about the groom’s clothing but E was styling with his deep blue suit with gilet by Edit suites.
 He complemented the look with a brown pair of leather shoes by Loake, a blush patterned tie, and floral motif pocket square.
 I give it 5 stars!!
 Groom’s normally rent suits and this is a huge mistake.
 A bride may wear her dress only once but a groom can wear a nice suit for years to come.
 Baggy rented suits = bad ; nice tailored custom suits = good.